gbouras13/plassembler/README.md

 ## `plassembler` v1.3.0 Updates (24 October 2023)

 * `plassembler long` should yield improved results.
-It achieves this by treating long reads as both short reads (in the sense of creating a de Brujin graph based assembly) and long reads (for scaffolding) in Unicycler.
+It achieves this by treating long reads as both short reads (in the sense of creating a de Brujin graph based short read assembly to begin) and long reads (for scaffolding) in Unicycler.
-* While I'd still recommend short reads if you can get them, I am now confident that if your isolate has small plasmids in the long read set, `plassembler long` should find them.
+* While I'd still recommend short reads if you can get them, I am now confident that if your isolate has small plasmids in the long read set, `plassembler long` is very likely to find and recover them.
 * For more information, see the [documentation](https://plassembler.readthedocs.io/en/latest/long/).
 * The ability to specify a `--flye_assembly` and `--flye_info` if you already have a Flye assembly for your long reads instead of `--flye_directory` has been added.
 Thanks to @[incoherentian](https://github.com/incoherentian)'s [issue](https://github.com/gbouras13/plassembler/issues/37)
 * The ability to specify a `--no_copy_numbers` with `plassembler assembled` if you just want to run some plasmids against the PLSDB has been added.
 Thanks to @[gaworj](https://github.com/gaworj)'s [issue](https://github.com/gbouras13/plassembler/issues/36).

 ## Why Does Plassembler Exist?